 - The internship coordinator is the contact person within the chair group.
 You can find the internship coordinator of each chair group in the online Study Handbook of Wageningen University.
 The internship coordinator needs to approve your internship contract in advance.
-They also appoint a supervisor from the chair group (WU supervisor/university mentor) and an examiner. - The host supervisor is your supervisor on behalf of the internship provider.
+They also appoint a supervisor from the chair group (WU supervisor/university mentor).
+The student enters in Osiris who is their main and administrative supervisor. - The host supervisor1 is your supervisor on behalf of the internship provider.
 They will guide you through your daily activities and give feedback on your performance.
 Preferably, your host supervisor is a university graduate.
 If not, they should at least work at an academic level.
-Your internship organisation determines who your internship supervisor is.
-Your host supervisor will have an advisory role in the assessment of your internship, usually regarding your performance and oral presentation. - The WU supervisor advises and supports you before the start of the internship by supervising the completion of the Learning Agreement (defining specific personal learning goals, etc).
+Your internship organisation determines who your internship supervisor is. - The main and administrative supervisor is the WU supervisor, often an Academic WU staff member and advises and supports you before the start of the internship by supervising the completion of the Learning Agreement (defining specific personal learning goals, etc).
 You will discuss the progress of your learning process with the WU supervisor during the evaluation moments and can contact your WU supervisor for advice or in case of difficulties.
-Your WU supervisor also supports you at the end of the internship by giving you feedback on the final internship report.
-Finally, the WU supervisor is involved in the assessment after completion of the internship, as they are first assessor. - The examiner acts as second assessor and is responsible for the final grading of your internship.
-They will grade separately all assessment items that have not been part of the advice of the host supervisor and determine the final grading in consultation with the WU supervisor.
+Your WU supervisor also supports you at the end of the internship by giving you feedback on the final internship report